voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

         # downloading any images
         #

-        fiftyone zoo datasets load kinetics-600 \
+        fiftyone zoo datasets load kinetics-600 --split validation
-            --split validation

         fiftyone app launch kinetics-600-validation

 .. image:: /images/dataset_zoo/kinetics.png
    :alt: kinetics
    :align: center

-.. _dataset-zoo-kinetics700:
+.. _dataset-zoo-kinetics-700:

 Kinetics 700
 ------------

-Kinetics is a collection of large-scale, high-quality datasets of URL links of up to 650,000 video clips that cover 400/700/700 human action classes, depending on the dataset version.
+Kinetics is a collection of large-scale, high-quality datasets of URL links of up to 650,000 video clips that cover 400/600/700 human action classes, depending on the dataset version.
 The videos include human-object interactions such as playing instruments, as well as human-human interactions such as shaking hands and hugging.
-Each action class has at least 400/700/700 video clips.
+Each action class has at least 400/600/700 video clips.
 Each clip is human annotated with a single action class and lasts around 10 seconds.

-This version contains videos and action classifications for the 700 class version of the dataset.
+This dataset contains videos and action classifications for the 700 class version of the dataset.

 **Details**